sveri/closp/README.md

 ## Planned features

 * Currently working on a webui for closp crud
-* adding reframe example
 * Whatever seems useful in the future.

 ## FAQ

-### Could not find environment ':sqlite-dev-env'

-Leiningen 2.5.2 introduced a change which broke existing joplin versions.
-You have to update your joplin dependencies to at least 0.2.17 to make it work with leiningen 2.5.2

 ### Could not find template closp on the classpath.